Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 As long as Google doesn't roll out hardware based key attestation universally, it seems like we can fool SafetyNet into using the basic attestation by changing the `ro.product.model` prop (to pass the CTS profile check even with an unlocked bootloader).
 The module scripts will also alter partition specific props (odm, product, system, vendor and system_ext) to match, if they are available.
 Thank you to @Displax over at XDA for finding this: https://forum.xda-developers.com/showpost.php?p=83028387&postcount=40658

+The prefered method is to pick a device manually from the list of devices (based on the module fingerprints list) or set your own custom value.
+Do NOT pick your own device, instead try a device that is as close to your actual device as possible.
+The closer it is to your actual device the less is the likelyhood that things will stop working as a result of the model prop change.

+It is also possible to pick a custom value, if that's what you prefer.

-By default this feature will use an old devices model prop value, based on your device or currently set fingerprint, to make sure that it is recognised as a device without the necessary hardware (picked from the available devices in the module fingerprints list).
+If a device isn't picked from the list or a custom value entered, this feature will by default use an old devices model prop value, based on your device or currently set fingerprint, to make sure that it is recognised as a device without the necessary hardware (picked from the available devices in the module fingerprints list).
 Using an actual model value from an old device may also help with keeping OEM specific features working (like the Samsung Galaxy Store).
 If device/OEM specific features still doesn't work after activating this option, or your device is otherwise behaving strangely, try picking a device manually from the included list (see below).
 If no model prop value from an old enough device is available, the value from `ro.product.device` will be used instead.

-It is also possible to pick a device manually from the list of devices (based on the module fingerprints list) or set your own custom value.
-Do NOT pick your own device, instead try a device that is as close to your actual device as possible.
-It is possible that any device will work as long as it isn't the same model as your own, and the closer it is to your device the less things will stop working as a result of the model prop change.

 Note that using the [Device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature to simulate `ro.product.model` (and related props) will be disabled when this feature is enabled (all other simiulation props will still work though).
 It is also worth noting that using the [Device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature to change ro.product.model will also force a basic key attestation.